askac/pcm41_carplay_fullscreen/README.md

 Full screen hack for PCM4.1

-You will need install JDK 1.8.
+You have to install JDK 1.8 for compiling.

-Compile with compile.sh
+Compile using compile.sh

-Also you can use my precompiled jar.
+Or you can use my precompiled jar.

 Put the jar to /mnt/app/eso/hmi/lsd/jars
 And it sould be workd.

 Tested in MHI2_TW_POG24_P08xx and higher